pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Why is it that we talk and talk, or at least I certainly do, without somehow conveying what we're really like?"
 --Michael Polley, *Stories We Tell*

+"It's _better_ to stand on my failures than the shoulders of giants.
+If I win, someone can always come along and beat me, but if I fail, no one can ever take that away from me."
+--Radha Poovendran, June 2023 in the Paul Allen atrium

 "At age 50 you get the face you deserve."
 --English Proverb